Enigmatic-Smile/serverless-plugin-select/README.md

 #### Function

-* **How it works?** When deployment region or stage don't match function regions or stages, that function will be deleted for deployment.
+* **How it works?** When deployment region or stage don't match function regions or stages, that function will be deleted from deployment.

 * **regions** - Function accepted deployment regions.